jbweber/foundry/DESIGN.md

 ## Testing Strategy

+### Testing Philosophy

+**Focus on Interface Contracts**: Tests should validate behavior through public APIs rather than implementation details.

+**Pragmatic Coverage**: For methods that only return error/nil, test both paths.
+Add more specific tests only when there are meaningful behavioral variations.

+**Evolutionary Testing**: Start with focused tests covering the interface contract.
+If specific problems arise in production:
+1. Add targeted tests for those scenarios
+2. Improve abstractions to make issues more testable
+3. Refine interfaces based on real-world usage

+This keeps tests maintainable while providing confidence in the system.

 ### Unit Tests
 - MAC calculation from IP
 - YAML config parsing
 - Cloud-init template generation
 - XML domain generation
+- VM creation orchestration (using mocks)
+- Cleanup behavior (error paths and best-effort cleanup)

 ### Integration Tests
 - Requires libvirt running